Ginkko/Congratulations/README.md

 #Congratulations!

-Congratulations is a VR enabled animated scene built in unity for the Oculus Rift.
+Congratulations is a VR enabled animated scene built in unity for Google Cardboard and Oculus Rift.

 #Build Instructions
 - Clone repo